 Did you love the Panera Spicy Thai Salad that was discontinued?
-Well you can still enjoy that same delicious dish at home with this copycat version featuring the same fresh, crunchy veggies with an irresistible peanut dressing topped with juicy chicken and soft udon noodles that we all love.
+Well you can still enjoy that same delicious dish at home with this copycat version featuring the same fresh, crunchy veggies with an irresistible peanut dressing topped with juicy chicken and soft rice noodles that we all love.

 I love using exceptional restaurant dishes for recipe inspiration.
 I often find some of my favorite flavor combos this way.
 Also check out my Guacamole Steak Salad, which is another restaurant remake from my Bourbon Street Grille in Dahlonega, Georgia.